 Charities must meet the ACNC's Governance Standards to be registered and remain registered with the ACNC.
-The Governance Standards do not apply to a limited class of charities called ‘Basic Religious Charities’.
+The Governance Standards do not apply to a limited category of charities called ‘Basic Religious Charities’.

 Charities do not need to submit anything to the ACNC to show they meet the Standards, but must have evidence of meeting the Standards that they can provide if requested.